- As of August 2020 -

 What You Need to Know About the Career Intermission Program

-Military service members who want to take time off to pursue academic achievements, start a family, support an ailing family member, or just take a sabbatical from military service can leave active service for up to three years under a little-known DoD program.
-The Career Intermission Program allows selected service members in all DoD branches to take a 1-3 year sabbatical before returning to Active Duty service.
+Military service members who want to take time off to pursue academic achievements, start a family, support an ailing family member, work for private industry, or just take a sabbatical from military service can leave active service for up to three years under a lesser-known DoD program.
+The Career Intermission Program allows selected service members in all DoD branches to take a 1-3 year sabbatical before returning back to Active Duty service.

 If you’ve never heard of the program, you’re not alone.
 What is the Career Intermission Program, or CIP?
 Who is eligible for CIP?
 And where can you find out more?
 We hope to answer your first questions here.